What is SOFR?

 See more from Practice Insight: Market sees no future for multiple curves

 to access IFLR's series of primers

-DEAL: Fannie Mae's Sofr-linked
+DEAL: Fannie Mae's SOFR-linked

-ARCC chair to market: Sofr is first real
+ARCC chair to market: SOFR first real